Stop Listening to Crazy People That Tell You What to Eat

 Food Coloring Bans?

-Will fasting make me live longer?Ā That depends.
-Before we start thinking about not eating for longevity, do you even exercise daily?
+Will fasting make you live longer?
+That depends.11 Before we start thinking about not eating for longevity, do you even exercise daily?
 Or sleep 7-9 hours every night?

 The first three reasons are self-explanatory, but why is having all that information so concerning?
 Because it is too much information for us to know everything, so we have to trust.
 And we trust in those who know what they are talking about.
 But no one knows anything with certainty.
 So we latch on to the most promising and convincing-seeming argument and confident person.